After reading this, you might wonder: is there anything Jenn Scates can’t do?

 “But,” she adds, “every single person showed up, including Don Cherry and Ron Maclean,” which is testament to her ability to bring people together, even under less than desirable circumstances.

-Currently, Jenn is helping to organize the gala for the Inspire Women’s Project.
-She also volunteers with the Special Olympics as the Swim Team Manager.
+Jenn has been involved with Heather Doughty’s Inspire: The Women’s Portrait Project, and also volunteers with the Special Olympics as the Swim Team Manager.

 Jenn credits these community experiences with enhancing her leadership skills, which have translated well to her role at Central Smith.
 While the company has turned its attention to external markets and expansion, the business is careful not to forget its roots.

 “There are so many local people and organizations who have helped us get to where we are.
 It’s a pleasure working with our community partners, and with the community members who share my passion for organizing local events to benefit our community,” says Jenn.